Sue Hendra: Work

-Hendra's book, Barry the Fish With Fingers was considered colorful and cheerful by Publishers Weekly.
+Hendra and Paul Linnet's book, Barry the Fish with Fingers was considered colourful and cheerful by Publishers Weekly.
 Hendra used gouache paint and deliberately created bright, flat compositions for the book, which Kirkus Reviews says introduced an "impossibly endearing little fish."
 The New York Times wrote that "Hendra's bright and cheerful undersea characters make the ocean seem like a great place to be."
 No-Bot, the Robot With No Bottom won the Picture Book Award in the 2014 Oxfordshire Book Awards.

 The television adaptation of Wanda and the Alien was produced for the United Kingdom's Channel 5 Milkshake programming by Random House Enterprises and Komixx Entertainment.
 "Wanda and the Alien" also appeared on Nickelodeon and Nick Jr. channels in most countries.
 "Wanda and the Alien" was shortlisted for the 17th Big Chip Award in 2015.

-Along with Paul Linnet, Hendra has written a book for 2016's World Book Day titled Supertato: Hap-Pea Ever After for pre-school children.
+Along with Linnet, Hendra wrote a book for 2016's World Book Day titled Supertato: Hap-Pea Ever After for pre-school children.